squelchdesign/squelch-tabs-and-accordions-shortcodes/docs/docs/shortcodes/accordions.md

 ### `active="false"`

 ```
-(integer|boolean) Index of the active pane.
+(integer|boolean) Index of the active panel.
 Set to false to collapse all panes on page load
 Default: false
 Requirement: Optional
 ```